 - Federal Court Websites: Most of the nation's 107 federal district and appeals courts, including United States Supreme Court, maintain websites.
 Many federal courts make opinions available to the public even before they are available on commercial services.
 While case posting times vary widely across the federal court system, the Supreme Court generally is the best federal court at posting decisions online soon after the Justices have written an opinion.

-- USCOURTS: United States Courts Opinions (USCOURTS) collection is a pilot project between the U.S. Government Printing Office (GPO) and the Administrative Office of the United States Courts (AOUSC) to provide public access to opinions from selected United States appellate, district, and bankruptcy courts.
+- USCOURTS: United States Courts Opinions (USCOURTS) collection is a project between the GPO and the Administrative Office of the United States Courts (AOUSC) to provide public access to opinions from selected United States appellate, district, and bankruptcy courts.
 The content of this collection dates back to April 2004, though searchable electronic holdings for some courts may be incomplete for this earlier time period.
 Once an opinion is located, all associated opinions within the same case can be accessed from the opinion More Information page.

 - Legal Information Institute: Cornell's Legal Information Institute provides free opinions from all of the federal appeals courts, and many federal trial courts.